auth0/rules/redirect-rules/simple/README.md

   https://sandbox.it.auth0.com/api/run/simple-redirect-protocol/consent?webtask_no_cache=1
   ```

+  > The above URL renders a form that we've hosted for you using a webtask, but in the [Consent Form Setup](#consent-form-setup) section below we'll show how to host your own version of this form (with your own URL) that you can enhance for your specific use case.

 1. If you have any other active rules, make sure they account for the fact that they could be executed during a redirect protocol continuation (i.e. when `context.protocol === 'redirect-callback'`).
 For more information, see the [Redirect protocol in rules](https://auth0.com/docs/protocols#redirect-protocol-in-rules) docs page.

 1. Try the rule by following the steps in the next section.